davidjbradshaw/iframe-resizer/docs/jquery.md

 ## jQuery

-This library also provided a simple jQuery interface
+This library also provides a simple jQuery interface

 ```js
 $('iframe').iFrameResize( [{options}] );